Click Here for Our Recommended Antivirus for Your Device

 Some beings are born intelligent, while others can improve their intelligence through hard work.

-Or, we can call intellectual to one who offers innovative solutions.
+Or, we can call intellectual one who offers innovative solutions.
 This word falls under two parts of speech and is employed according to the context.

 Comparison Table